EmmanueleVilla/chess_ai_game/README.md

 ## Logs

 During play, a folder named logs/{games_id} will be created in the root of the project.
-This folder contains 10 sub-folders (one for each game played), containing 3 files:
+This folder contains a log file (with the same output as the console) and 10 sub-folders (one for each game played), containing 3 files:

 * an.txt: the log of the game using the [Algebraic Notation](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)).